Datchet Village Society has discovered soldiers with Datchet connections who lost their lives in WWI and who are not remembered here

 6 New Road

 Fred was born in Datchet and grew up here.
 He was a choir boy at St Mary’s and joined the Church Lads’ Brigade.
 As an adult, he was well-known as the clerk in the L&SW Railway parcel office in Windsor where he worked for 14 years.
-He married in 1915 and moved to Boveney but his mother still lived in Datchet.
+He married in 1915 and moved to Boveney where he had a son.
+His mother, a widow, had also been born in Datchet.
+She worked as a laundress.
+In 1925 she was living at 3 Elizabeth Place, Ditton Road.

-Fred asked to be released from his work (railway workers were usually exempt from service) and in October 1918 he joined the Machine Gun Corps.
-Shortly after enlisting, he caught flu and died in the camp hospital at Rugeley on 1 November.
+Fred asked to be released from his work (railway workers were usually exempt from service) and in mid-October 1918 he joined the Machine Gun Corps.
+Very shortly after enlisting, probably during his training, he caught flu and died in the camp hospital at Rugeley on 1 November 1918, just days before the end of the war.
 He was buried at Eton Wick and is remembered on the Memorial Gates, Eton.

-His death was reported in Datchet’s Parish Magazine at the same time as George Slade’s.
+Fred’s death was reported in Datchet’s Parish Magazine at the same time as George Slade’s.
 Both men were not living in the Parish when they joined up but were ‘closely connected with us’, it said.
 George wasn’t born in Datchet, as Fred was, but he had lived here and his family worked at Leigh House.
-Like Fred, George had also married and left the village.
+George, like Fred, had married and left the village.
 George is remembered on Datchet’s War Memorial but Fred isn’t.

 *Harry George Finch, 1882-1918